scchow/PneuNet/README.md

 ## Troubleshooting
 ### Motion Definitions (timelines) seem wrong
 The `print_timeline()` function prints a matrix of characters showing the amplitude at each channel at each time.
 This can help clarify what a timeline has defined.
-Output is colored.

 ### File is not reading correctly
 If you can't figure out why your file is being parsed the way it is, run `read_Timeline()` with the second argument `verbose = true` and it will print a detailed walkthrough of its interpretation of the specified file.
-Output is colored.

 ### Colored output doesn't work properly
 You must use a console that supports ANSI color escape sequences.
+This means CMD and Powershell on Windows won't work.
+Also make sure the `ansicolor` Python package is installed.